mathvfx/ElementaryNumericalAnalysis/README.md

 1. To practice programming method using Python (for now!)
 2. To review and to solidifies understanding in numerical linear algebra for employment in wide-ranging industry
+3. As a programming portfolio for insight into my workflow and thought-process.
-3. As a programming portfolio for consideration of employment
+4. As a programming portfolio for employment consideration.

 ##